Do Your Duty: Plot

-Sergeant Tim Maloney (Charles Murray), a cheerful Irish cop on the New York police force, is the picture of contentment.
-Devoted to his lively household—including his spirited wife (Aggie Herring), his two younger children, and his charming daughter Mary Ellen (Doris Dawson)—Tim is especially proud that she is soon to marry Danny Sheehan Jr. (Charles Delaney), a clean-cut young patrolman under the command of Captain Dan Sheehan (George C. Pearce), Danny's father.
+Sergeant Tim Maloney, a cheerful Irish cop on the New York police force, is the picture of contentment.
+Devoted to his lively household (including his spirited wife, his two younger children, and his charming daughter Mary Ellen), Tim is especially proud that she is soon to marry Danny Sheehan Jr., a clean-cut young patrolman under the command of Captain Dan Sheehan, Danny's father.

-Promotion is in the air—both for Danny and for Tim himself, who dreams of donning his new lieutenant's uniform, currently being tailored by his loyal Scottish friend Andy McIntosh (Lucien Littlefield).
+Promotion is in the air—both for Danny and for Tim himself, who dreams of donning his new lieutenant's uniform, currently being tailored by his loyal Scottish friend Andy McIntosh.
 But not everything on Tim's beat is so cheerful.
-In his precinct lurks Ritzy Dalton (Ed Brady), a slick and dangerous racketeer, and Dude Jackson (Blue Washington), one of his henchmen, who are plotting something big.
+In his precinct lurks Ritzy Dalton, a slick and dangerous racketeer, and Dude Jackson, one of his henchmen, who are plotting something big.

 At a surprise celebration for Danny's promotion to sergeant, Captain Sheehan proudly commends his son, and Tim gives a speech as the newly minted Lieutenant Maloney.
 But the joy is short-lived.

 Dalton sets a trap: Tim is lured into an apartment by the screams of a young woman and knocked unconscious.
 When he comes to, he's been doused with whiskey and tossed into the street, making it appear that he's fallen off the wagon.
 Meanwhile, the robbery goes off as planned.
 The disgrace costs Tim his rank—he's demoted back to patrolman.

 Ashamed, Tim hides the truth from his family.
 But as Mary Ellen and Danny prepare for a joyful wedding at the police station, Tim feels he cannot bear to show his face.
 He makes an excuse and slips away, his heart heavy with shame.

 Fate intervenes through Andy, the ever-faithful tailor, who unknowingly steps into danger.
 While delivering clothes to an apartment, Andy overhears a heated discussion—Dalton, the same woman who framed Tim, and their gang are planning a jewelry heist that night.
 But before he can warn anyone, Andy is discovered and locked inside a closet.

 Determined to make things right, Tim follows a hunch to the same apartment.
 There, he bursts in just as one of Dalton's thugs is strangling the girl who had helped frame him.
 Tim saves her, frees Andy, and together they bring down the entire gang in time to prevent the robbery.

 With his name cleared, Tim is reinstated to his former glory on the force.
 He arrives just in time to escort Mary Ellen and Danny to the altar at the police station.
 As the young couple embarks on their new life, Tim, proud and redeemed, smiles with satisfaction.
 He's done his duty—twice over.